The images and text correlate best when viewed on a wide screen rather than on a phone or on an iPad.

 How quickly your eyes take in other areas of the canvas depends upon how he has used color, line, and other elements of art to call attention to them.
 For example, you might next notice the tall pitcher behind the bowl of fruit.
 Spend some time there until you feel the rhythm that its orange vertical outlines create with the other vertical lines on either side.
 Next, your eyes sense a pattern and the pattern becomes a striped tablecloth.

 The far side of the table abuts a bright orange horizontal area (another painting of the same table reveals it’s a closed pair of French windows).
-What has happening to the space beyond and under the table?
+What has happening to space beyond and under the table?
 We can peer into the bowl of fruit, so we must be above it.
 Yet, the table is tilted so steeply that it’s almost upright; shouldn’t the bowl of fruit slide off of the table?

-The many vertical and horizontal lines – the vertical stripes of the tablecloth, the horizontal lines of the window in the background, the vertical lines of the pitcher, the horizontal lines of the trivet upon which the basket rests, the dark vertical grape stem and the dark horizontal/vertical tips of the bananas set against light lines of the tablecloth – stretch across the canvas like taut wire.
-They not only direct our attention around the canvas, they create width, they form patterned pathways that extend up/down and right/left, they tilt the table so dramatically that we’re reminded that it’s not a table at all – it’s a flat canvas.
+The many vertical and horizontal lines – the vertical stripes of the tablecloth, the horizontal lines of the window in the background, the vertical lines of the pitcher, the horizontal lines of the trivet upon which the basket rests, the dark vertical grape stem and the dark horizontal/vertical tips of the bananas set against light lines of the tablecloth – stretch across the canvas like a taut wire.
+They not only direct our attention around the canvas, but they also create width, they form patterned pathways that extend up/down and right/left, they tilt the table so dramatically that we’re reminded that it’s not a table at all – it’s a flat canvas.
 The interaction of lines holds the construction of the picture together.
 The subject has become part of the formal structure of the picture.

 What’s the round shape above the pitcher?
 The pitcher’s raised lid or something else?
 Does something appear to be reflected in the shape?